padmaDS/gemini_all/README.md

 # gemini_all..

-Main.py and requirements.txt belongs to "**End To End Document Q&A RAG App With Gemma And Groq API**"
+Main.py and requirements.txt and pdf data belongs to "**End To End Document Q&A RAG App With Gemma And Groq API**"